tissue3/cornell_note/configurable_fpga_dnn/progress.md

 ### Mar 10th

-- Recall we have 7 parameters: X, Y (input), Fx, Fy (weight), C (channel), K (output), N (batch)
+- Recall we have 7 parameters: X, Y (output row/col), Fx, Fy (weight), C (channel), K (output), N (batch)
-  - PE array should be 2D: we can map arbitrary 2 parameters on it.
-We call them *PE mapping parameters*.
+  - PE array should be 2D: we can map arbitrary parameters on each dimension.
+They are quick generator for mapping scheme, which will be explained later.
-    - Eyeriss is Fy, Y
+    - Eyeriss is Fy | Y (row stationary)
-  - Inside each PE, the multiplication, accumulation logic should be described.
+    - ShiDianNao is X | Y (output stationary)
+    - SCNN is K,Fx,Fy | X,Y (input stationary)
+  - In each PE, we need to describe what it does.
+I am not sure how we will take use of this.
+Currently it will only invoke some predefined visual modules.
+I also want it can perform simulation, but simulation requires dedicate design of input and output.
+Current index representation does not work.
+    - For Eyeriss, output[0:X] = SeqAccumulate( SeqConv1D(w[0:Fx], input[0:X+Fx-1]) )
-    - Eyeriss has output(X-Fx+1) = accumulate( Conv1d(w(Fx), input(X)) )
+    - For ShiDianNao,  output = SeqAccumulate( SeqConv1D(w[0:Fx\*Fy], input[i:i+Fx\*Fy]) )
-  - Any parameter not for PE can be folded/tiled across PE array.
-We may use *f* to describe them.
-Notice non-PE mapping parameters need two folding factors ( *fh* and *fw*) to describe.
-By default PE mapping parameters are minimally folded, while other parameters are folded maximally.
+    - For SCNN, output\[k\]\[x\]\[y\] = TransformIndex( ParAccumulate(ParConv1D(w[0:F], input[0:I]))
+  - For each PE, we need number of elements in each dimension are processed at 1) a single time step, 2) logically computation, i.e.  time-multiplexed so that no mapping will performed at PE array level.
+    - For Eyeriss, at each time step, Fx inputs and Fx weight are stored.
+Logically, X of inputs and Fx of weights are processed.
+So when we map PE array, we don't consider X and Fx
+    - For ShiDianNao, at each time step, 1 input and 1 weight is stored.
+Logically, Fx*Fy of both inputs and weights are processed.
+    - For SCNN, at each time step, F inputs and I weights are stored.
+Logical computation is the same.
+  - All parameters can be flattened by *f*, i.e. mapping PE parameters > 1 to one dimension.
+Flatten is opposed to the assumption that all parameters calculated sequentially.
+Parameters do not need to be fully flattened, or be multiple of the flattening factor.
-    - Eyeriss can be folded in Y, Fy, C, K, N. By default, we assume N, C and K are folded N, C and K times.
-Y is folded ceil(Y/PEArrayHeight) times.
-Same for Fy.
-If Y = 55 and PEArrayHeight=14, then it is folded 4 times.
-However, it is fine to fold it more, say, 8 times.
-Then it requires mapping multiple channels/output/batch (determined by *fh*) to the PE array or replications in two dimensions.
+    - Eyeriss can be flattened in Y, Fy, C, K, N. By default, Y and Fy are maximally flattened since the 2D mapping is set to Y and Fy.
+That is, for Y, *t* = if Y > PEArrayHeight then min(Y, int(PEArrayWidth/Fy)*PEArrayHeight) else Y. However, it is fine to flattened it less, say PEArrayHeight/2.
+This leaves space for flattening multiple channels/output/batch of inputs to the PE array or replications of inputs so that different weights can be mapped at the same time.
-  - Any parameter not for PE can be replicated/unrolled *r* times across PE array.
-Notice non-PE mapping parameters need two folding factors ( *rh* and *rw*) to describe.
-By default, PE array mapping parameters are maximally replicated and other parameters other minimally replicated.
-Replication and folding factors can be verified according to PE height/width.
+    - For SCNN, Kc\*Fx\*Fy/F and Xt*Yt/I form the PE array height and width.
+Fx
+  - All parameters can be replicated/reused *r* times across PE array.
-    - Eyeriss can be folded in Y, Fy, C, K, N. By default, N, C and K are replicated by 1, so that they are not replicated.
-Fy (=3) is replicated floor(13/3)=4 times by default.
-We can also replicated fewer times and match different channels, outputs and batches on it.
+    - Eyeriss can be replicated in Y, Fy, C, K, N. By default, N, C and K are replicated by 1, i.e. not replicated.
+Fy (=3) is replicated floor(13/3)=4 times by default, unless Y is too large to be squeezed in one pass.
+We can also replicated fewer times and flatten different channels, outputs and batches on it.
-  - Inside each PE, we allow flattening the loop, i.e. matching different dimensions to 1D.
-Only folded parameters can be flattened.
-Folding factor should be a multiple of flattening factor.
-This is to maximally reusing parameter or psum accumulation overhead (only for channel).
-We can check it with PE local storage size.
-    - Eyeriss can be flattened in Y (when f > 1), C, K, N.
+  - Replication, flattening and folding factors can be verified with each other and PE height/width.
+  - Inside each PE, we can again set the three kinds of factors and verify them with local storage size.
+Notice flattening multiple channels does not result increase psum storage.
+We can display it at some point.

-- To sum up, I am thinking of the following language.
+- To sum up, we can describe accelerator with the following language.
 We may even use Halide as backend.

   - ```c++
+    //Repeat this for each convolution layer
-    Accel = Accelerator( X, Y, Fx, Fy, C, K, N) Accel.LoadAccConfig(path_to_config_file) //load in hardware configure data
+    Accel = Accelerator( X, Y, Fx, Fy, C, K, N)
-    Accel.SetPEMappingParameter(X, Y)
+    //load in hardware configure data
+    Accel.LoadAccConfig(path_to_config_file)

+    //The auto mapper of Accel determines the default folding/ replication/ flattening factors for X, Y, Fx, Fy, C, K, N Accel.SetMapping(H:"Fy", W:"Y", PE: {"Fx", "X"} )

+    //User can also set the factor by them self, but Accel has embeded checker to determine whether the factors are valid or not, i.e. following the hardware configuration and folding/ replication/ flattening rules.
+    Accel.Height.SetFactors("X":{"t":2, "r":2}, "C":{"f":3})
+    Accel.PE.SetFactors("Y":{"t":5,"r":2})
+    Accel.verify()

+    //Show the unrolling/tiling/flatten strategy with nested loops.
+    Accel.abstraction()
-    class PE(DefaultPE){
+    //one can image eventually something like this is displayed class PE(DefaultPE){
-        AccumulationLogic(weight, input){
+        InPELogic(weight, input){
-            output[1:X-Fx+1] = accumulate( Conv1d(w([1:Fx], input[1:X]) )
+            output[1:X-Fx+1] = accumulate( SeqConv1D(w([1:Fx], input[1:X]) )
+            //we an also do ParConv1D, which creates multiple PEs.
         }
     }
-    Accel.SetInPELogic(Logic) //The auto mapper of Accel determines the default folding/replication/flattening factors for X, Y, Fx, Fy, C, K, N
-    Accel.X.fold(6).replicate(2).flatten(3) //User can also set the factor by them self, but Accel has embeded checker to determine whether the factors are valid or not, i.e. following the hardware and folding/replication/flattening rules.
-    Accel.display() //Show the unrolling/tiling/flatten strategy with nested loops.
-Unrolling can be described as parallel_for.
+    //generate some mapping strategy as shown in Eyeriss paper.
+    Accel.visualize("out.png")
     ```